clij/clij2/reference_topHatSphere.md

 ## topHatSphere
 ![Image](images/mini_clijx_logo.png)

-Apply a top-hat filter to the input image.
+Applies a top-hat filter for background subtraction to the input image.

 ### Usage in ImageJ macro
 ```